Back To TOP

 Antifungal shampoos, topical antifungal creams or sprays, and oral antifungal medications prescribed by a veterinarian.

-2. The Second Stage Of A Dog Hot Spot Healing Stage
+2. The Second Stage of a Dog Hot Spot’s Healing

 Oozing and Exudative Stage

-As the hot spot progresses, it may become moist and start to ooze a clear or yellowish fluid.
-This stage is marked by the presence of discharge and crusting.
-The area may appear wet and sticky, and the dog may continue to scratch or lick the affected spot.
+As the hot spot progresses, the area may become moist and begin to ooze a clear or yellowish fluid.
+This stage is characterized by discharge, crusting, and increased irritation.
+The skin may appear wet, sticky, and inflamed, while the dog may continue to scratch, lick, or chew the affected spot—further aggravating the condition.

 Treatment Measures